Boyle-Lab/short-read-seq_snakemake/README.md

 6. Fseq2 (<https://github.com/Boyle-Lab/F-Seq2>)
 7. bedtools (<https://bedtools.readthedocs.io/en/latest/index.html>)

+We strongly recommend installing the required packages in an Anaconda environment using Python >=3.7.

 ## Running the Pipeline

 The SnakeMake pipeline relies on a configuration file in json format that specifies the source data and various run parameters, including the reference genome, blacklist (if any), etc. See the example below.
-Note that some sections are optional, and it is only necessary to provide one library, although multiple libraries may be included if desired.
+Note that some sections are optional.
+Note that the pipeline expects fastq files for reads 1 and 2 to be designated with the _R1_001 and _R2_002 suffixes.
+This behavior can be modified by editing the wildcard values for the input and output specifications for the "trim" rule.

 ```bash
 {